ShreyaPanday/ConvRecProbingBERT/README.md

+This is our copy of the Retreival System.
+We tried to run this code on CS machines.

 # Probing LMs for Conversational Recommendation

 In our paper *"What does BERT know about books, movies and music?
 Probing BERT for Conversational Recommendation"* we devise probing tasks to evaluate language models knowledge already stored in its parameters.
 We probe LMs (without any finetunning) for three types of knowledge: genre, search and recommendation.